dogsheep/twitter-to-sqlite/README.md

     $ twitter-to-sqlite track tweets.db kakapo

-This command will continue to run until you hit Ctrl+C. It will capture any tweets mentioning the keyword [kakap](https://en.wikipedia.org/wiki/Kakapo) and store them in the `tweets.db` database file.
+This command will continue to run until you hit Ctrl+C. It will capture any tweets mentioning the keyword [kakapo](https://en.wikipedia.org/wiki/Kakapo) and store them in the `tweets.db` database file.

 You can pass multiple keywords as a space separated list.
-This will capture tweets matching either of those keywords.
+This will capture tweets matching either of those keywords:

     $ twitter-to-sqlite track tweets.db kakapo raccoon